 - Appointments cannot be made less than 24 hours in advance of the requested time.

-- These appointments may have up to three students in them; individual tutoring is not guaranteed.
+- Both in-person and online appointments may have up to three students per session.

-- If you miss two appointments or cancel less than 24 hours in advance of your appointment twice, you will be required to communicate with the Director of Academic Services, Dominique Clayton, before you will be able to schedule additional appointments.
+- If you miss two appointments or cancel less than 24 hours in advance of your appointment twice, you will be required to communicate with the Director of Academic Services, Dr. Dominique Clayton, before you will be able to schedule additional appointments.

 - Computer/laptop, tablet or smartphone device with working microphone and camera

 - Internet access

 Who participates in tutoring?

 Tutoring is available for any undergraduate student.
 Services are available for students at any level of understanding of the class material, and the tutors help students become prepared and comfortable with the class content.

 Benefits of tutoring

 You do not have to be struggling in a course to participate in tutoring.
 Tutoring can be beneficial for all students in the following ways: